syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 {% endtabs %}

+The following image shows a tab item with the header text:

 ![Tab Item Header](images/Tab-Width-Mode-Default.png)

 ### Image Source

-The [ImageSource](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_ImageSource) Specifies the image to be displayed in the tab item.
+You can add an image to a tab item to enhance its visual appeal.
+The [ImageSource](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_ImageSource) specifies the image to be displayed in the tab item.

 {% tabs %}